Yann39/self-hosted/README.md

 - _docker-compose.yml_ : The Traefik service definition
 - _traefik.yml_ : The Traefik static configuration
+- _.env_ : The secrets read by the service (DNS provider token), to fill in
 - _credentials.txt_ : A file that will hold users credentials to access the Traefik dashboard (restricted with **basic authentication**), see [Generate basic authentication credentials](#generate-basic-authentication-credentials)